 The Master List of Legislative Positions includes all Bar, section, division and committee positions for the 2022-2024 legislative biennium.
 All legislative positions expire at the conclusion of each legislative biennium.

 Legislative positions of The Florida Bar and its committees are officially noticed in the Bar News edition immediately after approval by the Board of Governors.
 Under Rule 2-9.3(b)-(e) , Rules Regulating The Florida Bar, within 45 days of this notice, members may file a written objection to any of these positions that are funded by membership fees.
 Objections are considered for a refund of that portion of mandatory fees applicable to any contested legislative position.

 Section positions are advanced with the voluntary dues and separate resources of those groups — and in their name only.

-The Florida Bar’s legislative activities are primarily influenced by the Rules Regulating The Florida Bar, as promulgated by the Supreme Court of Florida.
+Rules Regulating The Florida Bar Relating to Legislative Activities: The Florida Bar’s legislative activities are addressed the Rules Regulating The Florida Bar, as promulgated by the Supreme Court of Florida.

-The Florida Bar’s legislative program is further shaped by its own operational guidelines, within the 900 Series of the Standing Policies of the Board of Governors.
+Standing Board Policy and Procedure: The Florida Bar’s legislative program is further shaped by its own operational guidelines, in the 900 Series of the Standing Policies of the Board of Governors.